IELTS Cue Card # 140 - Describe your favourite food item

 You should say:

-and explain why it is your favourite food item.
+and explain why it is your favourite dish/food item.

 Model Answer 1:

 The food is quite simple.
-I’ve always thought of it as a Greek speciality, although others tell me it actually originates from Egypt.
-Can you guess what it is?
-Houmous.
-I love it.
-The food is spelt differently in American English – they call it hummus and in British English, we spell it with an ‘o’ and a ‘u’ as opposed to just the ‘u’ but the recipe is the same in either case.
+I’ve always thought of it as a Greek speciality, although others tell me that it actually originates from Egypt.
+This food is "Houmous" and I love it.
+The food is spelt differently in American English – they call it hummus and in British English, we spell it with an ‘O’ and a ‘U’ as opposed to just the ‘U’ but the recipe is the same in either case.

 It is my favourite food not only because it is absolutely delicious, but also because you can share it with other people.
 It is best eaten as a dip, with friends.
 I cut up lots of carrots, cucumber and celery into crudités carefully sliced to make a colourful dish, perhaps with some slices of warm pitta bread too.
 A nice bottle of white wine helps.
 We can then all sit together enjoying the fresh humous dip, sipping our glasses of wine and laughing and talking to put the world to rights.
 It is a great way to enjoy a fabulous food item.